Disney’s California Adventure

 Mater’s Junkyard Jamboree

-Radiator Springs Racers (H40) (Individual Purchase) – Six-passenger vehicles will go on a fast paced adventure through Radiator Springs and see all of its famous residents.
+Radiator Springs Racers (H40) (LL Single) – Six-passenger vehicles will go on a fast-paced adventure through Radiator Springs and see all of its famous residents.
 The ride concludes with a side-by-side race to the finish line.

 Dining